What is it?

 How does it work?

 The elastic tissue of the surface is not harmed by this daily process and is completely reversible.
 Perhaps an analogy we all have seen would be the ridges left by a tight fitting sock.
 The soft tissue compressed by the sock leave visible ridges that quickly go away.
-Overnight Sight not a permanent alteration of tissue and is a great alternative to more permanent corrections like LASIK from someone reluctant or unable to have
+Sleep Sight is not a permanent alteration of tissue and is a great alternative to more permanent corrections like LASIK from someone reluctant or unable to have

 Am I a candidate?